Are you planning a trip down south and looking for the best things to do in Savannah in winter? Read on if so!

-- Savannah culinary and cultural walking tour (top-rated)
+- Savannah culinary and cultural walking tour (3 hours of deliciousness)

-- The Drayton Hotel (boutique hotel in center!)
+- The Drayton Hotel (gorgeous boutique hotel in the center)

-- Eliza Thompson House (another historic inn near Forsyth Park)
+- Eliza Thompson House (historic inn near Forsyth Park)

 🚗 Looking for the best way to get around Savannah?
 Click here to check rental car rates for Georgia!